How to build a successful online course?

 Even the best course cannot sell itself.
 A strong marketing strategy ensures that the right people discover your course and understand why it is valuable to them.
 You need to start early before you take your course live.
 Begin by creating awareness, building anticipation, and nurturing interest.

 You can do this by sharing useful content, insights, or short lessons that give people a taste of what is coming.
 Use multiple channels to reach your audience.
 Social media helps you stay visible, email marketing helps you stay personal, and collaborations help you expand your reach.
-Combine all three and you will have a steady stream of potential learners waiting for launch day.
+Combine all three, and you will have a steady stream of potential learners waiting for launch day.

 6. Pricing strategy